saitamasahil/skyscraper/docs/XDG.md

 ### How to Enable XDG

-The XDG feature can be used with any modern Linux distribution, but should not be enabled on RetroPie-Installments as they rely on the genuine Skyscraper folder structure.
+The XDG feature can be used with any modern Linux distribution, but should _not_ be enabled on RetroPie installments as they rely on the genuine Skyscraper folder structure.

 Review the Skyscraper project file (`skyscraper.pro`).
 Enable the line